Next-Frame Decoding for Ultra-Low-Bitrate Image Compression with Video Diffusion Priors: Experiments

 \textbf{CLIP-guided GAN Loss.} Ablating the CLIP-based adversarial loss slightly improves LPIPS/DISTS but severely harms realism (FID/KID worsen by about 20 and 41 BD-Rate points).
 Adversarial training is therefore important for preserving generation capability and generative realism.

 \textbf{LoRA Settings.} Tab. \ref{tab:lora ablation} shows that increasing rank/alpha from $64/64$ to $256/256$ consistently improves LPIPS ($-44.18\%\!\to\! -61.71\%$) and DISTS ($-41.01 \%\!\to\! -56.94\%$) while degrading FID and KID by about 10\% in BD-rate.
-We adopt 256/256 as the default setting for LoRA adaptors.
+We adopt 256/256 as the default setting for LoRA adapters in NeFIC.

-\textbf{Comparison with Image-Diffusion Paradigm.} To highlight the benefit of anchor-guided next-frame decoding with a VDM, we compare against a text-to-image (T2I) diffusion codec baseline that replaces our CogVideoX-5B decoder with Flux-dev-12B~\cite{flux2024_dev}.
+\textbf{Comparison with Image-Diffusion Paradigm.} To highlight the benefit of anchor-guided next-frame decoding with a VDM, we compare against a text-to-image (T2I) diffusion codec baseline that replaces our CogVideoX-1.5-5B decoder with Flux-dev-12B~\cite{flux2024_dev}.
 We fine-tune this larger model under three variants: (1) decode the bypass latent in a single step without the anchor branch; (2) concatenate the anchor latent along the channel dimension; (3) concatenate anchor latent as tokens (with 2D attention only, since 3D RoPE and attention is unsupported by IDM).
 As shown in Tab.~\ref{tab:image comparison}, the BD-rate results indicate that the anchor condition is not effectively exploited in variants (1)–(3).
+The T2I baseline benefits from both larger model capacity and the fact that state-of-the-art T2I models often outperform T2V models in visual realism.
 Our method attains substantially lower BD-rates on LPIPS and DISTS, showing higher perceptual fidelity and better structural consistency with the source image.

 We attribute these gains to the explicit anchor and virtual temporal evolution, which together enforce a strong latent–pixel dual-domain coupling.
-Concretely, the bypass latent provides a strong initialization in latent space, while the decoded anchor frame supplies a pixel-domain reference and leverages the VDM’s learned cross-frame consistency to mitigate semantic drift.
+Concretely, the bypass latent provides a strong initialization in latent space, while the decoded anchor frame supplies a pixel-domain reference and leverages the pretrained VDM’s learned temporal consistency to mitigate semantic drift.
 These comparisons suggest that scaling parameters alone cannot achieve such impressive improvements.
-Additionally, what we propose is a \textbf{VDM-based paradigm}, which can benefit from future more efficient VDM backbones.
+Additionally, what we propose is a VDM-based \textbf{paradigm}, which can benefit from more efficient future VDM backbones.